RielRoque/MGH-Analysis-PowerBI/README.md

 ### Tools & Technologies Used <a href="#toc">[↑]</a>

-The project was built using Excel for preliminary data quality inspection, Power BI for interactive dashboard creation, and Power Query for efficient data transformation and normalization.
+The project was built using Excel, Power BI for interactive dashboard creation, and Power Query for efficient data transformation and normalization.

 **DAPH April Data Challenge by Riel Roque** 🚀